 - pain on one side of the lower back

-- lump in the back or side
+- lump or fullness in the back or side

 - weight loss